assignments-codex/level-1-assignments/week-5/day-5-assignment.md

 #### Objective

-App Lab Lesson 5 Clicker Game.
-Implement score and reset.
+Lesson 5 Clicker Game.
+Deliver a clean working version with one extra touch.

 #### Requirements

-1. Click button increases a `score` variable.
+1. Core loop complete and visible in the UI.
-2. Label shows score.
-Reset button sets score to 0.
+2. Add one extra touch such as feedback, message, or sound.
-3. Add a small upgrade or feedback.
+3. Keep the interface clear and ids readable.

 #### Screenshots

 - Share link
-- One screenshot of the game
+- One screenshot of the game running
-- One code screenshot showing score and handlers
+- One code screenshot that shows your event logic

 #### Reflection

-- What your score logic does
+- What your extra touch adds for the user
-- One UX detail you added
+- One small UX detail you improved
-- One next feature
+- One next idea you would add

 #### Rubric (20 pts)

-- Score + reset implemented 0–5
+- Core loop working 0–5
-- UI updates correctly 0–5
+- Extra touch implemented 0–5
 - Screenshots clear 0–5
 - Reflection quality 0–5